NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/server/openapi_server/templates/images/README.md

-Image files can be placed here, e.g. banner.jpg
+A placeholder `banner.jpg` file may be placed here to be visible to the site.